Slackwater and Covid-19

 - We have the right to refuse any customers exhibiting symptoms of illness.

 - There will be signage posted at the front door and you need to be diligent when serving guests.
-If you suspect a sick or symptomatic guest at your table, please discuss immediately with your manager on duty.
+If you suspect a sick or symptomatic guest at your table, please discuss it immediately with your manager on duty.
 This policy is being adopted and supported on a national level and further guidance from the Federal level is yet to be revealed.

 Personal Protection Equipment